Evan Burfield Part 4 – Sink or Swim Time

 When the deal was first uncovered, it was expected to be completed in two weeks.
 It took more than twice that amount.
 How much of the delay was Evan’s meddling in the process to try and protect what remained of his reputation?
 How much of the delay was Evan maneuvering to obfuscate his failure and present his incompetence as a win?
 We may never know.
 What we do know is that Evan lobbied heavy to characterize this bail-out, buy-out as a merger of equals… it is not.
 He tried to remain a relevant part of 1776… he is not.
 In addition, as has become his standing operating procedure he was awarded a meaningless cosmetic title to polish his turd.

-Evan walks away from calling a 1776 fire-sale a merger and his termination of his employment as a promotion to a purely cosmetic title of Chairman of a non-operating Board of Directors.
+Evan walks away from calling a 1776 fire-sale a merger and the termination of his employment as a promotion to a purely cosmetic title of Chairman of a non-operating Board of Directors.

 Union – Burfield’s Next Failure